5 Worst Productivity Killers All Agencies Should Avoid

 So, if you want the level of your productivity to go up, remember to recharge your brain!

-You deal with customers, send pitches, look for problem solutions, work on projects, and close deals.
-It's a dynamic environment where everything can change in a flash, so it might be hard to find time to focus and concentrate on your tasks.
+Your agency deals with customers, sends pitches, looks for solutions, works on projects, and close deals.
+It's a dynamic environment where everything changes quickly, so focusing and concentrating on your tasks might be hard.

 Justyna Polaczyk